ericoporto/ags-manual-wiki/TextWindowGUI.md

 This struct extends the GUI struct, so it has all functions and properties from [GUI](GUI), in addition to the properties below.

+*Compatibility:* TextWindowGUI is supported by AGS 3.5.0 and later versions.

 ---

 ### TextColor